ShomaJPN/SoftwareUpdates/README.md

 These Bash ShellScripts help to check UpdatePolicy and install SoftwareUpdate(MS Office and macOS).
 Display FinderDialog to prompt for changing policy / installing if necessary.
 If administrator privileges is required, it shows "Touch ID" dialog.
-Plese use with launchd / launchctl. (ex. check Every xx hours while logged in)
+Plese use with launchd / launchctl. (check Every xx hours while logged in)

 ![touchid](https://user-images.githubusercontent.com/49780970/66632988-b891b980-ec44-11e9-938e-625929881f15.gif)
 ## Description
 This was made to realize UserRemind and promote Education to users.